-Ferrari Sheppard (b.
-1985, Chicago, IL.) is an American multidisciplinary visual artist, painter, journalist, photographer, activist, and music producer.
+Ferrari Sheppard (Chicago, IL.) is an American multidisciplinary visual artist, painter, journalist, photographer, activist, and music producer.
 Sheppard currently lives and works in Los Angeles.

 Ferrari Sheppard creates abstract and figurative works with a raw, yet powerful, hopeful, and honest intensity inspired by the real-life experiences of his youth.
 With an upbringing rife with the challenging, harsh realities of an early hard-knock life spent living and surviving in America, his influences are a culmination of a varied existence.
 Art, music, branding, as well as other tenets of popular culture, continues to play a specific role in the formation of his panoramic perspective.
 Sheppard obtained initial exposure to artists such as Michelangelo and Caravaggio.
 This discovery inspired a desire to paint in similar fashion to the old masters, and as such, he embarked on a journey to further his education at the School of the Art Institute of Chicago (SAIC).
 While there, he was introduced to various alternative American art movements, and was enlightened by additional modes of creative expression.

 Sheppard’s work addresses themes that live at the intersection of socio-economic identity, geopolitics, and modern-day activism, which renders him a fierce champion of independent thought.
 As a creator, the depth of his connection to contemporary culture is innate.
 He is committed to discovering new ways of unmasking and identifying societal ills, establishing him as a quintessential social expressionist of the human condition.